ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.it-it.md

 The Public Cloud Databases offer supports the following PostgreSQL versions:

-- PostgreSQL 10
 - PostgreSQL 11
 - PostgreSQL 12
 - PostgreSQL 13
 - PostgreSQL 14
+- PostgreSQL 15

-You can follow EOL lifecycle for PostgreSQL version on their official page : <https://www.postgresql.org/support/versioning/>
+Please refer to the [DBMS lifecycle policy guide](https://docs.ovh.com/gb/en/publiccloud/databases/lifecycle-policy/) for recommendations on version upgrades and end of life announcements of major versions.
+You can, additionally, follow EOL lifecycle for PostgreSQL version on their official page : <https://www.postgresql.org/support/versioning/>

 ### PostgreSQL connectors